humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 * Select `Master-Mixer Hierarchy -> Default Work Unit -> Master Audio Bus` and select `Jack` (or the corresponding name you used when creating the jack device) as `Audio Device`
 * Save the changes

+> :warning: WARNING
+> Make sure that the setting in the menu `Audio -> Main Mix Channel Configuration` is set o `Use Audio Device ShareSet`.

 ### Configure UE4 to Play 5th Order Ambisonic Sound through JACK

 You have several options of how to set this up.